innovationinsoftware/policy-dev/labs/sentinel-language-basics/index.md

   /* This is a comment */
   main = rule { true }
   ```
   Run the policy and observe what happens.
-Sentinel only supports `#` for comments; other styles will cause errors.

 **Best Practice:**
-Always document the purpose of your policy and any non-obvious logic using `#` comments.
+Always document the purpose of your policy and any non-obvious logic using comments.

 ---